Otis R. Anthony African Americans in Florida Oral History Project

 Keywords

-African American librarians, Interviews, African American women librarians, African Americans and libraries, Florida, Tampa, Libraries and community, Library outreach programs, Libraries and metropolitan areas, Social life and customs, History
+African American librarians, Blacks, African American women librarians, African Americans and libraries, Libraries and community, Library outreach programs, Libraries and metropolitan areas, Social life and customs, Housing Authority of the City of Tampa (Fla.)

 Subject: geographic